Jdinis8/PDE/README.md

 Two important things: The file you want to run must be on the folder called _main_ and, assuming the name of the file is for example __test.cpp__, when calling make, you should type only __make test.exe__.

+If you want to calculate the evolution of the convergence in spatial steps, do the same for the __stepconv.cpp__.

 ## How to Clean

 The object files (_.o_) are eliminated automatically from the moment you have the executables (_.exe_) running.
 To erase these, just type